Lifestyle Delivery : Appoints President | MarketScreener

-VANCOUVER, British Columbia, Feb.
-5, 2019 /PRNewswire/ -- Lifestyle Delivery Systems Inc. (CSE: LDS), (OTCQB: LDSYF) and (Frankfurt: LD6, WKN: A14XHT) ("LDS" or the "Company") is pleased to announce that its board of directors has appointed Casey Fenwick as the Company's President.
+Vancouver, British Columbia, Canada, February 5, 2019, Lifestyle Delivery Systems Inc. (CSE: LDS), (OTCQB: LDSYF) and (Frankfurt: LD6, WKN: A14XHT) ("LDS" or the "Company") is pleased to announce that its board of directors has appointed Casey Fenwick as the Company's President.

 On February 1, 2019, the Company's wholly-owned subsidiary, CSPA Group, Inc. ("CSPA"), and Mr. Fenwick entered into an employment agreement (the "Agreement"), for an initial period ending on January 31, 2020, and renewing on a month-to-month basis thereafter.
 Pursuant to the Agreement, Mr. Fenwick will serve as CSPA's Director of Northern California Operations and Marketing Director, and serve as the Company's President.